Fixed vs. adjustable-rate mortgage (ARM): What’s the difference?

 While the initial payment of an ARM might look more attractive than a fixed-rate payment, it’s important to know the maximum amount you could wind up paying, too.
 In this example, we illustrate the potential for a worst-case scenario, assuming a first adjustment cap of 5 percent, a subsequent adjustment cap of 1 percent and a lifetime cap of 5 percent:

 Note that the max interest rate above wouldn’t appear overnight.
 Lenders typically cap rate adjustments at 1 or 2 percentage points per period.
-And there’s no rule that it’ll go up, either: It’s all up to the market.
+And there’s no rule that it’ll go up, either: It all depends on the market.
 You could wind up lucky and see the rate fall, too.

-Bankrate’s calculator can help you compare the math on a fixed-rate loan vs. an ARM.
+Bankrate’s ARM vs. fixed-rate calculator can help you compare the math on a fixed-rate loan vs. an ARM.

 Similarities between fixed-rate vs. adjustable-rate mortgages